8. 7 Randomised, double-blind, placebo-controlled trials

 This example might be used where there is something about the trial drug that makes using a placebo difficult – perhaps because it is given by injection.

-The difficulty of not randomising the control group to having a placebo is that you can never be sure whether some of the things (both good and bad) that happened to patients in the active drug arm, are not due to chance.
+The difficulty of not randomising the control group to having a placebo is that you can never be sure whether some of the things (both good and bad) that happened to participants in the active drug arm, are not due to chance.

 The example below uses a drug or combination that has already been studied as a control group.

-This is still generally the type of trial design used for studying a new HIV drug in people who have not yet used HIV treatment.
+This is still generally the type of study design used for studying a new HIV drug in people who have not yet used HIV treatment.
 This is generally okay, so long as the new drug turns out to be better than, or at least as good as, the current standard of care.

-Randomising patients should mean that important factors – both known and unknown – are likely to be distributed between each group.
+Randomising participants should mean that important factors – both known and unknown – are likely to be distributed between each group.
 For example, having the similar numbers of women, Caucasians, smokers, CD4 counts etc in each group.